davestewart/davestewart-content/content/blog/programming/nuxt-layers/index.md

 // src/profile/components/User.ts
 import { queryUser } from '~/dashboard'
 ```

+However, note that Vite's documentation [advises against](https://vitejs.dev/guide/performance#avoid-barrel-files) this.
+There seem to be good reasons (based on the way Vite transforms inputs) but you would need to read the full linked issue thread to understand the reasons. _YMMV._

 And regarding [auto-imports](https://nuxt.com/docs/guide/concepts/auto-imports) – remember they only import  `components`, `composables` and `utils` folders.